flipacholas/Architecture-of-consoles/articles/playstation-2.Rmd.md

 image("photos/memorycard.png", "(ref:iomemcaption)", tab.name="(ref:iomemtitle)")
 ```

-During the days of the original Playstation, multiple revisions of the original controller were released featuring different features (and also bringing fragmentation to the market).
+During the days of the original PlayStation, multiple revisions of the original controller were released featuring different features (and also bringing fragmentation to the market).
 Now, for the benefit of developers, there was a single controller that unified all the previous properties.

 Compared to the DualShock, the new version featured a slight redesign, it included two analogue sticks and two vibration motors for richer input and feedback, respectively.